BestTimesToVisit.com Logo

 culture

-Dress respectfully when visiting temples like Wat Phra Yai (Big Buddha Temple).
+Dress respectfully when visiting temples like Wat Phra Yai (Big Buddha).
 This means covering your shoulders and knees.
-It's a sign of respect for the local culture and avoids any awkwardness or being denied entry.
-A light sarong or scarf is perfect for covering up when needed.
+It's a small gesture that shows appreciation for the local culture and will prevent you from being denied entry.

 packing